What is Community HealthChoices?

 Medicaid, through CHC, is your second insurance and will cover anything that Medicare doesn’t, like long-term care and transportation.
 It can also help pay your Part B premium, if your income qualifies.
 Talk with an APPRISE counselor at your local Office on Aging if you are unsure about what Medicare plan you have: 1-800-783-7067.

 Most people who have both MEDICARE & MEDICAID due to their age, income, or disability.

-- People who receive home and community-based services for help with daily needs like bathing and meals
+- People who receive home and community-based “waiver” services for help with everyday needs like bathing, dressing, and making meals

 - People whose stay in a nursing home is covered by Medicaid